melgu/TidalSwift/README.md

 ### New Releases

-Unlike the official Tidal app, this app can display new releases by your favorite artists.
+Unlike the official Tidal app, TidalSwift can display new releases by your favorite artists.

 ![New Releases](README.assets/NewReleases.png)

 ### Lyrics

-Also, unlike the official app, TidalSwift can display the Lyrics of the currently playing song.
+Also, unlike the official app, it can display the Lyrics of the currently playing song.

 ![Lyrics](README.assets/Lyrics.png)